 Cognitive Symptoms of Presentation Anxiety

-There are also common cognitive symptoms that occur with presentation anxiety.
+There are also common cognitive symptoms that occur.
 These include negative self-talk, racing thoughts, and self-doubt.
 Cognitive symptoms can feel like a snowball rolling down the hill, building as it goes.
 These symptoms may appear both before and during the talk.
 They become the target of cognitive-behavioral therapy since they are usually irrational or at least exaggerated.

 Other Symptoms